eduardoshanahan/devcontainers-ansible/README.md

 ### Docker Issues

 Ensure Docker is running and you have the necessary permissions to use it.
 If you encounter Docker-related issues, refer to the Docker documentation: <https://docs.docker.com/>

+### SSH Key Permissions:

+Ensure that your SSH key (~/.ssh/bananas) has the correct permissions (typically chmod 600 ~/.ssh/bananas).

+### Firewall/Network:

+Verify that there are no firewall or network restrictions blocking SSH access to the server.

 ## Project Structure